garthvh/esp8266button/README.md

 * [150 mAh LiPo Battery](https://www.adafruit.com/product/1317)
 * Male Jumper wires

-## Configuration
+## Device Configuration

-At the top of the esp8266_iot_button.ino file you will need to replace the placeholder values with information on your WiFi SSID and Password, and your KEY and EVENT for IFTTT.
+At the top of the esp8266_iot_button_thing.ino file are the configureation options for the device you will need to replace the placeholder values with your KEY and EVENT for IFTTT.

-    //////////////////////
+    ////////////////////////
-    // WiFi Definitions //
+    // Device Definitions //
-    //////////////////////
-    const char WIFI_SSID[] = "YOUR_SSID";
+    ////////////////////////
+    String DEVICE_TITLE = "IFTTT ESP8266 Dash Like Button";
-    const char WIFI_PSK[] = "YOUR_PASSWORD";
+    const char* AP_SSID = "ESP8266_IOT_BUTTON_SETUP";
+    boolean POWER_SAVE = false;

     ///////////////////////
     // IFTTT Definitions //